Diego81/omnicontacts/README.md

 Yahoo requires you to configure the Permissions your application requires.
 Make sure to go the Yahoo website and to select Read permission for Contacts.

-Hotmail does not accept requests from localhost.
-This can be quite annoying during development, but unfortunately this is the way it is.
-Hotmail presents another "peculiar" feature.
-Their API returns a Contact object, which does not contain an e-mail field!
+Hotmail presents a "peculiar" feature.
+Their API returns a Contact object which does not contain an e-mail field!
 However, if the contact has either name, family name or both set to null, than there is a field called name which does contain the e-mail address.
-To summarize, a  Hotmail contact will only be returned if the name field contains a valid e-mail address, otherwise it will be skipped.
-Another consequence is that OmniContacts can provide contacts with only the `:email` key set.
+This means that it may happen that an Hotmail contact does not contain the email field.

 ## Integration Testing